flexseth/bioboxfinal/README.md

     - Add a new post
     - Add the WP Engine Bio block

-##### Using the plugin
+#### Caveats
+Only one bio box is allowed per page with this implementation.
+*Hire me to see beta 2..*

 In order for the Gravatar to display, the block creator must have a Gravatar set up with their user email Learn more and make your Gravatar [here](http://gravatar.com)

 **Bio Description:** In order for the bio field to show up, the block creator must have a bio or user description.

-Only one bio box is allowed per page with this implementation.

 **Bio Name:**
 To change which name displays for your bio